How to get your US stimulus check abroad with Taxes for Expats

 In any case, TFX: Taxes for Expats soon assigned me a CPA to handle everything.

-How to get your stimulus check abroad
+How to get your stimulus check while living abroad

 Tax prep dread ensued.
 You know how long it takes to fill out forms on TurboTax?